 Learning how to properly season cast iron cookware will ensure years of dependable service.
 Cast iron is durable, and when properly seasoned, it is essentially non-stick and is often passed down for generations.
-Seasoning is a fairly simple process and should be performed prior to the first use.
+Seasoning is a fairly simple process and should be performed before the first use.

 Cast iron has been used for thousands of years.
 It contributes a small amount of iron to the diet and is popular with chefs for its even heat retention and ability to go directly from the stovetop to the oven.